Helen Westcott: Later years

 Westcott also appeared on the stage later in her career, as well as in films including Anthony Mann's God's Little Acre in 1958.

 Personal life

 Westcott wed actor Don Gordon on February 18, 1948.
-In 1950, they had a daughter, Jennifer.
+They had a daughter, Jennifer Kaye (born 1950).
 They were divorced in 1953.

 Westcott was a registered Republican and a member of the Church of Jesus Christ of Latter-day Saints.

 Death

 Westcott died of cancer in Edmonds, Washington on March 17, 1998.
 Her body was cremated.